abdellahelouachama/ALXCapstone-project/Social_Media_API/Authentication.md

 It takes username and password:

-if they are valid it generates new token and return a response that contain seccuss message with the token and this htto code status"HTTP_200_OK"
+if they are valid it generates new token and return a response that contains seccuss message with the token and this http code status"HTTP_200_OK"

 if they are not valid it return a message indicating that credentials are not valid with this http code status "HTTP_400_BAD_REQUEST"